pylint-dev/pylint/doc/development_guide/contributor_guide/governance.rst

 How to become a maintainer ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Create a pylint plugin, then migrate it to the 'pylint-dev' github organization.
+- Take ownership of a part of the code that is not maintained well at the moment or that you contributed personally (if we feel we can't merge something without your review, you're going to be able to merge those yourself soon).

+Or:

 - Contribute two big code merge requests over multiple releases (for example one checker in 2.13 and the following bug after release and one complicated bug fixes in 2.14).
 Otherwise contributing for more than 3 releases consistently with great technical and interpersonal skills.
-- Take ownership of a part of the code that is not maintained well at the moment or that you contributed personally (if we feel we can't merge something without your review, you're going to be able to merge those yourself soon).
 - Triage for multiple months (close duplicate, clean up issues, answer questions...)
 - Have an admin suggest that you become maintainer, without you asking
 - Get unanimous approval or neutral agreement from current maintainers.